Snowflake Pros and Cons

 Snowflake combines the benefits of both architectures in its new, unique hybrid design.

-Similar to shared-nothing architecture, Snowflake uses MPP-based computing to process queries concurrently with each node locally storing a portion of the entire data.
+Similar to shared-nothing architecture, Snowflake uses MPP-based computing to process queries concurrently, with each node locally storing a portion of the entire data.
 As for the similarity with shared-disk architecture, there is a centralized data repository for a single copy of data that can be accessed from all independent compute nodes.
 As such, data management is as simple as in shared-disk architecture with performance and scale-out benefits of the shared-nothing architecture.

-Three layers of Snowflake architecture
+Snowflake architecture layers

 Snowflake architecture diagram